-For more information on alcohol licensing and local applications and deadlines, see the Wisconsin Department of Revenue website (www.dor.state.wi.us) and the City of Eau Claire website (www.eauclairewi.gov).
+For more information on alcohol licensing and local applications and deadlines, see the Wisconsin Department of Revenue website.

 You must enter a not guilty plea.
-You can do this either by appearing in court on your initial appearance date as noted on your citation, by writing a letter to the Clerk of Courts office or by completing a not guilty form [PDF] and providing it to the Clerk of Courts Office at the courthouse.
-See more information [PDF] provided by the Clerk of Courts office on traffic citations.
+You can do this either by appearing in court on your initial appearance date as noted on your citation, by writing a letter to the Clerk of Courts office or by completing a Not Guilty Form and providing it to the Clerk of Courts Office at the courthouse.

 It depends on the status of your citation.
 If you have access to the internet you can obtain information online at the Wisconsin Court System Circuit Court Access site at https://wcca.wicourts.gov.
 You may also check with the Clerk of Courts at 715-839-4816 or the Court Officer at 715-839-4985.